benjypng/logseq-powertags-plugin/README.md

 [:gift_heart: Sponsor this project on Github](https://github.com/sponsors/hkgnp) or [:coffee: Get me a coffee](https://www.buymeacoffee.com/hkgnp.dev) if you like this plugin!

+> Given the launch of Logseq DB, I am archiving this plugin as it is no longer required.

 # Introduction

 Designate selected hashtags as PowerTags, and see them auto-create properties are you use them.